-Language Sets the language for the On-Screen Display (OSD) menus.
-Stondby • Monitor Out: Allows the projector to output a VGA signal when it is in standby mode and the PC jack and the MONITOR OUT jack are correctly connected to devices.
-Standby Settings • Audio Pass Through: The projector can play sound when it is in standby mode and the corresponding jacks are correctly connected to devices.
-Press ◄/► to choose the source that you wish to use.
-See Connection on page 17 for how to make the connection.
-Packersound • Background: Sets the background color for the projector.
-Background Settings Splash Screen: Allows you to select which logo screen will be displayed during projector start-up. • Menu Type: Switches to the Basic OSD menu.
-Menu Settings • Menu Display Time : Sets the length of time the OSD will remain active after your last key press. • Mute: Temporarily turns off the sound. • Volume: Adjusts the sound level.
-Audio Settings • Power On/Off Ring Tone : Turns on or off the ring tone when the projector is in startup and shutdown process.
-The only way to change Power On/Off Ring Tone is setting On or Off here.
-Setting the sound mute or changing the sound level will not affect the Power On/Off Ring Tone . • Closed Caption Enable: Activates the function by selecting On when the selected input signal carries closed captions.
-Closed Caption Captions: An on-screen display of the dialogue, narration, and sound effects of TV programs and videos that are closed captioned (usually marked as "CC" in TV listings). • Caption Version: Selects a preferred closed captioning mode.
+Language Sets the language for the On-Screen Display (OSD) menus. • Network (MX825ST/MW826ST): Allows you to make following settings: Standby Settings Enable Network Standby Mode Allows the projector to provide the network function in standby mode.
+Switch to Normal Standby Mode Allows the projector to disable the network function after a set period of time after it enters standby mode.
+For instance, if 20 min is selected, the projector is able to provide the network function for 20 minutes after it enters standby mode.
+When 20 minutes is up, the projector enters normal standby mode. • Monitor Out: Allows the projector to output a VGA signal when it is in standby mode and the PC I jack and the MONITOR OUT jack are correctly connected to devices. can play sound when in correctly connected to h (MW809ST/MX825ST/MW826ST): The projector is in standby mode and the corresponding jacks are devices.
+Press $\blacktriangleleft/\triangleright$ to choose the source that you wish to an page 17 for how to make the connection.
+Packground • Background: Sets th e background color for the projector.
+Background Settings Splach Scroop: Allows you to coloct which logo acroop will be did • Menu Type: Switche s to the Basic OSD menu.
+Menu Settings • Menu Display Time your last key press. : Sets the length of time the OSD will remain active after • Mute: Temporarily turns off the sound.
+Audio • Volume : Adjusts the sound level.
+Settings (MW809ST/ MX825ST/ MW826ST) • Power On/Off Ring Tone : Turns on or off the ring tone when the projector is in startup and shutdown process. ver On/Off Ring Tone is setting On or Off here.
+Setting the sound level will not affect the Power On/Off Ring Tone.

+• Closed Caption Enable: Activates the function by selecting On when the selected input signal carries closed captions.
+Closed Caption (MX825ST/ MW826ST) Captions: An on-screen display of the dialogue, narration, and sound effects of TV programs and videos that are closed captioned (usually marked as "CC" in TV listings). • Caption Version: Selects a preferred closed captioning mode.
 To view captions, select CCI, CC2, CC3, or CC4 (CCI displays captions in the primary language in your area).
 Returns all settings to the factory preset values.
-Factory Default The following settings will still remain: Keystone, Projector Installation, Lamp Timer, High Altitude Mode, Security Settings, Baud Rate, HDMI Equalizer.
-Reset System Returns all of the adjustments you've made for the System menu to the factory preset values.
+Factory Default The following settings will still remain: Keystone, Projector Installation, Lamp Timer, High Altitude Mode, Security Settings, Baud Rate.
+Reset System n Returns all of the adjustments you've made for the System menu to the factory preset values.